owlprotocol/awesome-owlprotocol/README.md

   <img src="https://docs.owl.build/logo.png" alt="Owl Protocol">
 </p>

 Welcome to the **Awesome Owl Protocol** repository!
-This is your one-stop destination for all things related to the Owl Protocol, including documentation, hackathon projects, blog posts, tutorials, and more.
+This is your go-to resource for all things related to the Owl Protocol, including documentation, hackathon projects, blog posts, tutorials, and more.

 ## Introduction

-Owl Protocol empowers developers to create feature-rich, user-friendly Web3 applications for mainstream adoption.
-Our modular infrastructure simplifies blockchain development through four key solutions: [Contracts API](https://docs.owl.build/learn-api) for simple Web3 development, [Smart Wallets (ERC4337)](https://docs.owl.build/learn-wallets) for users and developers, [No-Code Smart Contract Management](https://docs.owl.build/learn-no-code), and [integration with over 6000 Web2 plugins](https://docs.owl.build/learn-zapier) using Zapier.
+Owl Protocol empowers developers to build feature-rich, user-friendly Web3 apps for mainstream adoption.
+Our modular infrastructure simplifies blockchain development through four key solutions:
+1. [Contracts API](https://docs.owl.build/learn-api) - Deploy and interact with contracts using simple REST APIs, no signing or gas fees required
+2. [Smart Wallets (ERC4337)](https://docs.owl.build/learn-wallets) - Simplify user onboarding and provide the best experience with sponsored transactions, social logins and more+
+3. [No-Code Smart Contract Management](https://docs.owl.build/learn-no-code) - Create and manage projects, users and contracts with a customizable dashboard
+4. [Web2 Plugins Integrations](https://docs.owl.build/learn-zapier) - Integrate over 6000+ Web2 plugins, like Salesforce, Stripe, Eventbrite and more with Zapier

 ## Table of Contents